stormpath/stormpath-documentation/source/auth_n.rst

 Updating an Existing Account Store
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Updating an existing Account Store simply involves sending the attributes that you would like to update.
+Updating an existing Account Store simply involves sending a ``POST`` to the ``v1/accountStoreMappings/$ACCOUNT_STORE_MAPPING_ID`` endpoint with the attributes that you would like to update.

 **Changing Login Priority**

-For example, if you want to update an existing Account Store to now have highest login priority, send a ``POST`` with "listIndex": 0 in the body, and the accountStoreMapping resource will be updated.
+For example, if you want to update an existing Account Store to now have highest login priority, simple send a ``POST`` with "listIndex": 0 in the body, and the accountStoreMapping resource will be updated.
 Additionally, all of the other Account Stores will have their ``listIndex`` incremented up by 1.

 **Changing the Default Account or Group Store**